chaos-polymtl/lethe/doc/source/parameters/cfd/dimensionality.rst

     set temperature = 1 #Kelvin

 ``length``, ``mass``, ``time`` and ``temperature`` are the fundamental dimensions that may be required.
 By default, it is assumed that SI units are used.
-For example, if a mesh is made in millimeters, such that an height of 0.100m is 100 in the mesh file, but the user still wishes to specify the viscosity in m^2/s, the user can set ``length=0.001`` to automatically rescale the physical properties.
+For example, if a mesh is made in millimeters, such that a height of :math:`0.100`m is :math:`100` in the mesh file, but the user still wishes to specify the viscosity in :math:`m^2/s`, the user can set ``length=0.001`` to automatically rescale the physical properties.